l460289052/Orbitool/readme.md

 + Information

-  ions' formula and files' ppm will be showed
+  ions' formula and files' ppm will be shown

 #### Calibrate step